 - Over Toast with an Egg on Top.
 This was one of my favorite ways to eat this soup!
 The lentil soup is nice and thick, so it’s perfect for ladling over a thick, crusty piece of toasted bread.
 A fried egg seals the deal.
 Trust me.

 - Bread.
 Not into the egg addition?
-Try this soup with a simple side of Crock Pot Bread or naan.
+Try this soup with a simple side of Crock Pot Bread or Homemade Naan.

 - Add Some Grains.
-To make this soup even more hearty while keeping it vegan, stir in cooked quinoa (though I find the soup plenty filling on its own).
+To make this soup even more hearty while keeping it vegan, stir in Cooked Quinoa or Brown Rice (though I find the soup plenty filling on its own).

 - Many Indian and other ethnically-inspired recipes are naturally widely accessible to different diets, and this lentil soup is no exception.